nuprl/MultiPL-T/README.md

     You will also need to pass the `--flash-attention2` flag to `automodel.py` and install [Flash Attention](https://github.com/Dao-AILab/flash-attention).

-3. To evaluate a 70B parameter model, you will need 4x80GB GPUs and Flash Attention as described above.
-An alternative is to use the `automodel_vllm.py` script instead of `automodel.py`, which depends on [vLLM](https://docs.vllm.ai/en/latest/).
+3. To evaluate a 70B parameter model, you will need 4x80GB GPUs, Flash Attention, and [vLLM](https://docs.vllm.ai/en/latest/).
+Use the `automodel_vllm.py` script to use vLLM, which will take care of sharding the model across multiple GPUs.

-[FILL]

-### The Fine-Tuning Datasets and Fine-Tuning a Model
+### Fine-Tuning a Model

 The MultiPL-T datasets are in this repository (one split per language):